 - How many people are on your staff?
 How many years have they been working with your company?

 - What is your freight forwarder network like?
 What global partnerships do you have?

 - How much experience do you have with types of payment, including letters of credit?

 - Are you a non-vessel operating common carrier (NVOCC)?
 Do you have the appropriate licenses to be an NVOCC?

 2. Services That Match Your Needs

-The best freight forwarders have knowledge of your industry and a willingness to help you export goods.
+The best freight forwarders know your industry and have a willingness to help you export goods.
 They should be your partners in every sense of the word, handling your export business efficiently and accurately.